 This is Tuesday Chatter, a weekly event where you can leave the link to your blog, giving others a chance to appreciate your talents.
 Here’s the link to the how-tos Tuesday Chatter

-Please stop in and visit my new blog ThusNSuch, dedicated to poetry and quotes – ThusNSuch
+Please stop in and visit my new blog ThusNSuch, dedicated to poetry – ThusNSuch